sivakumar6678/sivakumar6678/README.md

 #### Tools:
 - Git, GitHub, Postman

 ---

 ### 🌱 Currently Learning
 - Exploring Angular enhancements for better project scalability.
-- Django, Flask development on Udemy and Hyperskills
+- Django, Flask development on Udemy and Hyperskills.
 - Material UI for modern and responsive frontend design.
-- React and Material UI
+- React and Material UI.

+---

+### 🚀 Currently Working On
+- **Self Attendance Management System**:
+  - **Overview**: A project aimed at simplifying attendance management using GPS-based proximity and face recognition.
+  - **Technology Stack**: Django (backend), Angular (frontend), face-api.js (face recognition), and inbuilt website GPS (location tracking).
+  - **Focus**: Building core functionalities like attendance tracking, student data management, and user authentication.

+- **Frontend Developer Tools Website**:
+  - **Overview**: A website to assist developers with tools for selecting images, colors, gradients, and shadows.
+  - **Goal**: Simplify developers’ workflows with a single platform for visual and design resources.
+  - **Technology**: Angular for the frontend.

+---

 ### 💬 Ask Me About
 - Angular, Bootstrap, web development

 ---

 ### 🌟 My Passions and Interests
 - **Technology:** I love exploring new technologies and staying updated with the latest tech trends.
 My goal is to leverage technology to enhance educational outcomes and improve operational efficiency.
 - **Photography:** I enjoy capturing spontaneous moments during events, festivals, and travels, focusing on what looks visually appealing in the moment.
 - **Education:** I am passionate about using technology to revolutionize education and admin workflows, striving to create user-centric interfaces.

+---

 ### 📫 How to Reach Me
 - Email: [chandragarisivakumar@gmail.com](mailto:chandragarisivakumar@gmail.com)

+---

 ### 😄 Pronouns
 - He/Him

+---

 ### ⚡ Fun Fact
 - I transitioned to using Ubuntu and Fedora for development due to my laptop's slow performance with Windows, and I've been loving the experience!
 I do most of my development on Fedora and editing on Windows.